marc-f/adamcod.es/_posts/2013-02-28-how-to-hire-a-developer.md

 ###Formatting###

 When you start filtering, the first thing to do is check for CV formatting.
 A CV is the first port of call, your first impression of a candidate, they're trying to sell themselves to you.
-If the CV is poorly formatted, poorly organised, a mishmash of fonts, 20 pages long, or just otherwise _painful_ to read (and some really will be) this person probably isn't a very good communicator, and that's going to mean they'll likely have problems communicating as a member of your team.
+If the CV is poorly formatted, poorly organised, a mishmash of fonts, 20 pages long, or just otherwise _painful to read_ (and some really will be) this person probably isn't a very good communicator, and that's going to mean they'll likely have problems communicating as a member of your team.

-Whether or not you reject them at this point because of this is really up to you, will depend on your internal tolerances for this, and ultimately what their role will entail.
+Whether or not you reject them at this point because of this is really up to you; It will depend on your internal tolerances for this, and ultimately how much communication their role will entail.

 ###Skills###